 Another improvement is seen with the installation of BMR’s Lowering Spring Kit [PN SP019] that drops both ends of the car one inch to take advantage of the improved roll stiffness from the sway bars.
 Front spring rate is pegged at 220 pounds per inch. and rear spring rate comes in at 460 pounds per inch.
 They are a direct replacement for the stock items and are cold-wound from chrome silicon wire before being stress-relieved, shot-peened, and computer tested.

-The Rear Cradle Bushing Kit consists of their Street Version polyurethane bushings that help to minimize movement and provide more support to the differential for better power transmission.
-The cradle bushings install inside the air gaps of the stock rubber bushings and don’t require removal of the cradle in the process.
-Also part of this kit is the polyurethane differential mount bushings, which allow more consistent handling without wrecking the vehicle’s NVH qualities.
+Either kit will help to minimize movement and provide more support to the differential for better power transmission.
+The insert cradle bushings install inside the air gaps of the stock rubber bushings and don’t require removal of the cradle in the process.

 “The voids in the stock cradle bushings are how GM made the suspension more compliant.
-These Street cradle bushings push into place to take up that void.
-They are simpler to install than our Pro version, but in this complete kit there are bushings for both the front and rear of the car that will have to be pressed into place,” says Epple.
+These insert cradle bushings push into place to take up that void.
+They are simpler to install than the solid version,” says Epple.

 Which Bushings Are For Me?

-BMR’s Pro and Race bushings provide an even higher level of performance than the Street versions offer and are targeted more towards the serious racer.
+BMR also offers Pro and Race bushings provide an even higher level of performance than the Energy Suspension street versions offer and are targeted more towards the serious racer.
 Pro versions use a stiffer polyurethane while the Race option is constructed from Delrin polymer to eliminate any movement at all.

 In fact, all of the bushing systems in this article are available in all three styles – Street, Pro, and Race.
 Check the BMR website for the correct part numbers for your application or just call and speak with one of their qualified technicians for assistance with ordering if you’re not sure what’s best for you.